Backgammon: Related games

 Nard is a traditional tables game from Persia which may be an ancestor of backgammon.
 It has a different opening layout in which all 15 pieces start on the 24th point.
 During play pieces may not be hit and there are no gammons or backgammons.

+Ban-sugoroku is a Japanese game that is a close relative of backgammon.
+It utilizes the same starting position but has slightly different rules.

-Russian backgammon is a variant described in 1895 as: "...much in vogue in Russia, Germany, and other parts of the Continent...".
+Russian backgammon is a variant described in 1895 as: "much in vogue in Russia, Germany, and other parts of the Continent".
 Players start with no counters on the board, and both players move in the same direction to bear off in a common home board.
 In this variant, doubles are powerful: four moves are played as in backgammon, followed by four moves according to the difference of the dice value from 7, and then the player has another turn (with the caveat that the turn ends if any portion of it cannot be completed).

 Gul bara and Tapa are tables games popular in south-eastern Europe and Turkey.
 The play will iterate among Backgammon, Gul Bara, and Tapa until one of the players reaches a score of 7 or 5.

 Coan ki is an ancient Chinese tables game.

 Plakoto, Fevga and Portes are three varieties of tables games played in Greece.
 Together, the three are referred to as Tavli and are usually played one after the other; game being three, five, or seven points.

 Misere (backgammon to lose) is a variant of backgammon in which the objective is to lose the game.